BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/CTI for STARFACE/first steps/setup/starface modul.md

 ![](images/apps/cticonfigstarfaceen.png)

-Under the Setup tab, you must now set up the users using the Starface Login ID.
+Under the Setup tab, you must now first authenticate the module via a user.
+To do this, you must specify the **username**, the **web access key** and the **web service URL**.

+After these parameters are added, you can add more users to the module.
+After the module has been authenticated once, the **STARFACE Login ID** and **username** from Business Central will suffice here.

+Repeat this process until all users have been added to the module.

 ![](images/apps/ctimodulesetupen.png)